Sharansrj567/first-page/README.md

 ## Description

-_{This website displays my skills, hobbies and achievements.
-During this project, I learned the fundamentals of web development and page styling.}_
+_This website displays my skills, hobbies and achievements.
+During this project, I learned the fundamentals of web development and page styling._

 ## Setup/Installation Requirements